See video below where I talk to Clint’s family

 Where are the Remains?

 The two sets of remains found last year went to Jefferson County to be identified.
 Billie called The University of North Texas Center for Human Identification (UNTCHI) to claim Johnny.
 Remember she was told that it was Johnny’s remains, but UNT said that nothing had been positively identified so she would not be able to do that.
 UNT stated that a report and the remains would be sent back to the department that sent it to them, and that department would notify them if the one of the set of remains turned out to belong to Johnny.
 Billie is worried that it will be years before this ever happens or that the paperwork will be lost on the way back to the department and she will never get the official word that the remains belonged to Johnny.
+(It took a year to find out that it was Johnny.
+Billie is still trying to get possession of his remains.)

 Also, a minor detail, but worth mentioning, both Clint’s dog and Johnny’s dog were found running loose after they went missing.